DanielPopOut/graph-dependencies/README.md

 - Cards position on graph will be improved
 - Card will be grouped by label

+v2.5:

+- Corrected bug 2.4 which showed the graph out of the visible zone
+- Improve graph rendering
+- Add done and start columns
+- Color cards depending on the column they are in

 v2.4:

 - Save data automatically in localStorage